-In \S\ref{sec:conj}, we introduce the notion of {\em geometric} modularity and formulate a conjecture that specifies the set of weights for which a given $\rho$ is geometrically modular.
-A key point is that the geometric setting allows for the notion of a minimal weight (among the possible $k$ for a fixed $l$) of eigenforms giving rise to $\rho$, something not apparent in the framework of \cite{BDJ}.
-Moreover this minimal weight should lie in the set $\Xi_{\min}^+$ of strictly positive elements of a certain cone defined in \cite{DK}, and for such weights we expect that geometric modularity of $\rho$ can be characterised using $p$-adic Hodge theory.
-In particular, we make the following conjecture (Conjecture~\ref{conj:geomweights2}; see also Conjecture~\ref{conj:geomweights}): \begin{iconj} Suppose that $\rho: G_F \rightarrow \mathrm{GL}_2(\overline{\mathbb{F}}_p)$ is irreducible and geometrically modular of some weight, and that $k \in \Xi_{\mathrm{min}}^+$.
-Then $\rho$ is geometrically modular of weight $(k,l)$ if and only if $\rho|_{G_{F_v}}$ has a crystalline lift of weight of $(k_\tau,l_\tau)_{\tau\in \Sigma_v}$ for all $v|p$. \end{iconj} We also explain the relation with the Serre weight conjectures of~\cite{BDJ}, which can be viewed as specifying the weights $(k,l) \in \mathbb{Z}^\Sigma_{\ge 2} \times \mathbb{Z}^\Sigma$ (i.e., {\em algebraic weights}) for which $\rho$ is {\em algebraically} modular.
-In particular Conjecture~\ref{conj:algvsgeomweights} predicts that geometric and algebraic modularity of $\rho$ for a weight $(k,l)$ are equivalent if $k \in \mathbb{Z}^\Sigma_{\ge 2} \cap \Xi_{\min}^+$.
-(The notion of algebraic modularity assumes $k \in \mathbb{Z}^\Sigma_{\ge 2}$, and the equivalence fails if $k\not\in \Xi_{\min}^+$.)
-In the case $F = \mathbb{Q}$, the only non-algebraic weights with $k \in \Xi_{\min}^+$ have the form $(1,l)$, for which Conjecture~\ref{conj:geomweights2}\footnote{Strictly speaking, we assume $F \neq \mathbb{Q}$ throughout the paper to allow for a more uniform exposition, and because nothing new would be presented in the case $F= \mathbb{Q}$.
+In the case $F = \mathbb{Q}$, the only non-algebraic weights with $k \in \Xi_{{\mathrm{min}}}^+$ have the form $(1,l)$, for which Conjecture~\ref{conj:geomweights2}\footnote{Strictly speaking, we assume $F \neq \mathbb{Q}$ throughout the paper to allow for a more uniform exposition, and because nothing new would be presented in the case $F= \mathbb{Q}$.